zoometh/iconr/doc/articles/paper.md

 # Overview

-The `iconr` package takes in charge of the geometric graphs management (step 5 in the previous figure).
+The `iconr` package takes in charge the management of the geometric graphs (step 5 in the previous figure).
 Steps 1 to 4 do not need to be included in the package since efficient implementations already exist: graph elements can be drawn directly on the decorated support drawing or photograph, preferably inside a GIS to make easier the calculation of nodes and edges coordinates.
 The `iconr` package allows the user to i) read data structures of nodes and edges (.tsv, .csv, .shp) and images (.jpg, .png, .tif, .gif, etc.), ii) plot nodes and edges separately, or together (geometric graph), over the decoration picture, iii) compare different decorations depending on common nodes or common edges.
 The package stable version is on the CRAN [@iconr]; the latest development version is available from GitHub (https://github.com/zoometh/iconr); the package documentation is available at https://zoometh.github.io/iconr/.

 # Examples